salma2vec/Titanic-Survivors-Analysis/README.md

 # Titanic Survivors Analysis 🚢
 ## Data Analysis and Prediction of Survivors on the Titanic Dataset
+My first data analysis/data visualization using Python and required modules and libraries.
 ## Overview

 ### Kaggle Competition | Titanic Machine Learning from Disaster